jack111331/StyleFaceUV/readme.md

 ```

 ### Train the "Style to 3Dcoeffs" module
-Making sure that you've downloaded the external required data at ??? and placed them into "this_repo/data" directory.
+Making sure that you've downloaded the external required data from [here](https://drive.google.com/file/d/1UQhSBV6iE2m9gokhU1yVDarXfghGrBfl/view?usp=sharing) and unzip them into "this_repo/" directory.
+As a result, there will be "this_repo/data" directory in this repo.

 Run the following commands to train our "Style to 3Dcoeffs" module, the checkpoints will be placed in "ckpt/stylecode_to_3dmm_coeff" directory.